- About

 Renovate the Public Hearing

-Renovate the Public Hearing is an initiative created by the Centre for Dialogue to act as a convener and catalyst to pilot changes to the provincial local government land-use public hearing requirements as a means to enhance social justice, community-building and strengthen democratic culture.
+Renovate the Public Hearing is a collaborative research initiative created to research and pilot changes to local government land use public hearing requirements as a means to enhance upstreamed, value-based public engagement, streamline affordable housing approvals and other land use processes, and strengthen community building and democratic culture.

-Renovate the Public Hearing's goal is to improve municipal efficiencies and increase trust in democracy by identifying evidence-based recommendations for revising the British Columbia's Local Government Act public hearing requirements to create stronger public engagement practices, supports for reconciliation and more effective local government pre-development approval processes.
+Renovate the Public Hearing Initiative has been working to improve municipal efficiencies and increase trust in democracy by identifying evidence-based recommendations for revising BC's Local Government Act public hearing requirements—revisions that would strengthen public engagement practices and supports for reconciliation and create more effective local government pre-development approval processes.

-Convened by the Simon Fraser University Morris J. Wosk Centre for Dialogue, Renovate the Public Hearing is a collaborative initiative partnering with the British Columbia Law Institute, City Hive and funded primarily by the Canada Mortgage and Housing Corporation Housing Supply Challenge.
+Convened by the Simon Fraser University Morris J. Wosk Centre for Dialogue, Renovate the Public Hearing is a collaborative initiative funded primarily by the Canada Mortgage and Housing Corporation (CMHC) Housing Supply Challenge.

 Affiliated Fellow